-The putzi fly's scientific name, anthrophaga, translates roughly from the Greek for "human eater" - an accurate moniker considering its flesh-eating tendencies.
-Typically, the putzi fly female lays her eggs in soil contaminated with human or animal faeces.
+The putzi fly's scientific name, anthropophagi, translates roughly from the Greek for "human eater"; an accurate moniker considering its flesh-eating tendencies.
+Typically, female putzi flies lay their eggs in sand or soil contaminated with human or animal feces.
 The larvae hatch after a brief incubation period of up to three days, after which they can survive for around two weeks before finding a suitable host.
-Once a host (usually a large mammal) has been found, the larvae penetrate the skin, then spend 8 - 12 days feeding before emerging as fully developed maggots ready to pupate into adult flies.
+Once a host (usually a large mammal) has been found, the larvae penetrate the skin, then spend eight to 12 days feeding before emerging as fully developed maggots ready to pupate into adult flies.

 How Putzi Flies Affect Humans

 In areas of human habitation, people serve as the ideal host for putzi fly larvae.
 The most usual method of infection occurs when the putzi fly female lays her eggs in clothing left out to dry.
 The larvae then hatch in the seams, before burrowing beneath the skin of the unfortunate wearer.
 Symptoms typically take up to two days to manifest themselves and can range from vague discomfort and itchiness to insomnia and severe pain.
 Within six days, the host develops multiple boil-like sores or furuncles.
 Eventually, these will burst, secreting pus, blood, and ultimately, the maggot itself.